April 5, 2011

 Aug.-Sept.
 2004 - Drs.
 Jay Moorman and Chad Stebbins accompanied other MSSU administrators to China to promote educational exchanges.

-Foreign Languages separates to form a new department but remains housed in Webster Hall.
+Modern Languages separates to form a new department but remains housed in Webster Hall.

 Dr. Carolyn M. Hale and Jessica Koch travel to India to study the educational role of non-violence in the Tibetan refugees on a McCaleb Initiative for Peace grant.